jonathanvanschenck/Quizzing-Scoresheet/README.md

 ## tl;dr
-Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy, or you can open (this link)[templates/scoresheet_app.html] on your device, then from settings click "Save Page As ... " and save it as an html file).
+Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy, or you can open [this link](templates/scoresheet_app.html) on your device, then from settings click "Save Page As ... " and save it as an html file).
 Then open it with your favorite browser, like Chrome or Firefox (Android's "html viewer" doesn't work yet).